 The biggest challenge is that fraudsters are getting increasingly sophisticated, including using Deepfakes and synthetic media.
 They keep varying their modes of attack, so businesses can no longer rely solely on known attack parameters and patterns identified through past cases.
 There is still an element of fraud risk involved.
-Existing solutions need to evolve and use their data to predict and identify fraud patterns before they happen.
+Existing solutions (including iGaming solutions) need to evolve and use their data to predict and identify fraud patterns before they happen.
 Fortunately, financial institutions and other digital organizations are recognizing and rising to the challenge with ever evolving fraud management solutions.

 Read on to learn how to protect customers from account hacks and scams through enterprise fraud management (EFM), and explore some of the industry trends related to EFM that could potentially be applied to an organization’s fraud processes.

 Enterprise fraud management (EFM) is defined as the real-time screening of transaction activity across accounts, users, products, processes, and channels.
 It is used to detect and prevent fraud, both internal and external to an organization.

 EFM software is used to support the detection, analytics, and management of fraud.
 It monitors and analyzes user activity and behavior, in addition to activity between related accounts to help with fraud risk.
 Unusual behavior can be detected that could indicate fraud, corruption, or other organized criminal activity.